-Sous viding has become one of my favorite ways to prepare chicken thighs.
+Sous vide has become one of my favorite ways to prepare chicken thighs.
 I prefer bone-in, skin-on because they have so much flavor but boneless are excellent, too, and great for throwing into dishes.
-This post covers times and temperatures for both bone-in and boneless chicken thighs.
+This recipe covers times and temperatures for both bone-in and boneless chicken thighs.

 Marinades and Seasoning Options